 Climate change is a global problem that will affect people around the world.
 In addition, many people in developing countries lack access to reliable sources of energy.
 To understand the problem of climate change, students need to be exposed to how people outside the United States are experiencing the problem.

-Note(s): This course will use the short September term to allow students to travel outside of the United States, such as to existing UChicago centers in Paris or Delhi, or possibly to other areas.
+Note(s): This course will use the short September term to allow students to travel domestically and internationally, such as to UChicago Center in Delhi, Rural India, West Texas, Washington DC, and/or NYC

 CCSG 29001.
 Capstone Seminar.
 100 Units.